A man who was caught driving with a mid-range reading of 0.123 was convicted in Orange Local Court on Monday.

-Magistrate David Day convicted him and gave him a nine-month community correction order, disqualified from driving for 12 months and placed on a two-year interlock order.
+Magistrate David Day convicted him and gave him a nine-month community correction order, disqualified him from driving for two months and placed him on a 12-month interlock order.

 "Five to six schooners you would know that 'oops that's a few too many' to go for a drive," Mr Day said.

 "The reading was 0.123 putting him towards the high end of the middle-range offence."

 A driver who tested positive to methamphetamine was convicted in his absence in Orange Local Court on Monday.

 Richard Michael Harrison, 37, of Sir Neville Howse Place, was stopped by police near the intersection of Margaret Street and Jubilee Avenue on about 8.40pm on September 2.